jcottom/ece337_project/python/README.md

 ## Notes:

-To use ann.py, it is necessary to download the MNIST dataset from the above link and unzip it, and have it in the same directory as ann.py.
+To use ann.py, it is necessary to download the MNIST dataset from the above link, unzip it, and put it in the same directory as ann.py.